If you’ve never been to Sedona, Arizona before, then get ready for an adventure of the senses!

 Last Travel Tips for 3 Days in Sedona

-What to pack: Make sure to pack plenty of breathable hiking clothing including moisture-wicking shirts and shorts/pants.
-Proper hiking boots or sneakers is also wise for the hikes.
+Make sure to pack plenty of breathable hiking clothing including moisture-wicking shirts and shorts/pants.
+Proper hiking boots or sneakers are also wise for the hikes.
 A bandana or sun hat and sunscreen are a must since there’s little shade on many of the trails.

 Lastly, if you have any questions about Sedona in preparation for your trip, feel free to drop them below in the comments!